Response to government consultation on holiday pay following the Supreme Court judgement

-From Monday 09 December 2019, the Senior Managers and Certification Regime (SM&CR) will apply to all Financial Services Markets Act 2000 (FSMA) authorised businesses including investment, asset management, mortgage broker and consumer credit companies.
+The Senior Managers and Certification Regime (SM&CR) applies to all Financial Services Markets Act 2000 (FSMA) authorised businesses including investment, asset management, mortgage broker and consumer credit companies.

 The Senior Managers & Certification Regime is an accountability system focused on senior managers and individual responsibility.

 SM&CR was developed by the Financial Conduct Authority (FCA), the regulator for 58,000 financial services firms and UK financial markets, following the 2007/08 financial crisis.
 It is part of an FCA drive to improve culture, governance and accountability within financial services firms.